kristiansigston/kristian-sigston-take-home-test/README.md

 Add tests
 Using jest and react-testing-library

-Add ESLint/ Prettier
+Add ESLint/Prettier for code auto format to local code guidelines

 Add typescript for help with autocomplete/type checking

 ### With extra time

-There are a number of things I would refactor.
+There are a number of things I would add/refactor.
+I would add in the propTypes checker/Typescript
 I would add more components and try to reduce the complexity of the main component I would achieve this by removing logic from within the component.
-I appreciate I have done this also but with limited time I did not get a chance to get the testing phase let alone the refactor phase.
+I appreciate I have added logic in to the components too... with limited time I did not get a chance to get the testing phase.
+Not even the refactor phase.
-I would add in the flex box using a media query to make the values responsive.
+I would add in the flex box using a media query (with the provided break points) to make the values responsive.
+Work out why the line-height in the Valuation is different Add Husky or other pre/post commit hook to auto run tests and linitng checks before commits

+Add API requests directly in the component with getServerSideProps() (nextjs) Add a nicer loading screen while waiting for API requests

+### UX UI Changes.
+I can see very little of the app to consider UI/UX changes without seeing the rest of the app and how it would impact other parts of the product and hence overall desgin and feel.